 When the user's session (authentication cookie) expires in Kentico, the session on the identity provider's side may still be active.
 In such cases, the user is logged out of Kentico, but not out of other applications that trust the same identity provider.

-Therefore, it is recommended to set the same session expiration interval for Kentico and the identity provider (see Web.config security settings).
+Therefore, it is recommended to set the same session expiration interval for Kentico and the identity provider (see Web.config file settings).